mdp/pulley/README.markdown

     git co -b some_new_feature
     # Add the feature
-    git ci -am "Added the ability to send emails" eschews attach 4  # push and attach this branch to issue #4
+    git ci -am "Added the ability to send emails" pulley attach 4  # push and attach this branch to issue #4

 Later someone can review the pull request, and merge the code(which also closes the issue)